There are many treatment options for

 - Talk to your

-oncologist about what you’re experiencing - Report it to your medical team early if you notice significant changes in your body or side effects.
+oncologist about what you’re experiencing. - Report it to your medical team early if you notice significant changes in your body or side effects.
 While you may have regular scans booked, the earlier

 progression is detected, the better.